All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact admissions@gfcmsu.edu.

 Corequisite: Must have an approved work-based learning location.

-Veterinary Anesthesia and Surgical Assisting III is an advanced course designed to instruct students in advanced and interactive preanesthetic evaluations, induction of anesthesia, and the monitoring of anesthesia and postanesthetic patients.
+Veterinary Anesthesia and Surgical Nursing III is an advanced course designed to instruct students in advanced and interactive preanesthetic evaluations, induction of anesthesia, and the monitoring of anesthesia and postanesthetic patients.

 VET 255 Veterinary Anesthesia & Surgical Nursing Clinical